31 October 2007

 "Hmmm..."
 I wondered, with my brain still slightly stuck in programming mode, "IF (ArrivalType = Crash Land) AND (TimePassed > 120 Minutes) AND (SubsequentBirdMovement = False), THEN (InjuryProbability = High) AND (RescueNeeded = True)."

 The bird life in downtown Berkeley is remarkably diverse.
 Swallows abound, especially near our building where they nest under the concrete ledges.
 But I've also seen hawks cruising the lofty environs outside my office window, so I feared that the little guy might have been injured in a raptor attack.
-I temporarily forsook both Craig's List and Database.From.Hell in favor of what promised to be a much more fulfilling enterprise: Operation Swallow Rescue.
+I temporarily forsook both Neatorama and Database.From.Hell in favor of what promised to be a much more fulfilling enterprise: Operation Swallow Rescue.

 Digging through our supply room, I found a smallish box and that I lined with a big, cushy wad of toilet paper from the bathroom.
 Next, I returned to my office and slowly opened the sliding glass door.
-My overall plan was to capture Martin (I decided he needed a name), check him for injuries and then, if needed, transport him
+My overall plan was to capture Martin (I decided he needed a name), check him for injuries and then, if needed, transport him in the warmth and safety of his TP-lined box to the Lindsay Junior Museum's Wildlife Hospital, where they would nurse him back to health in true Florence Nightingale fashion.

 As I stepped out the door, Martin swiveled his head and looked straight at me.
 "Cheep!" he said, "Cheep, cheep!"
 Now, I don't speak Swallow, but I'm pretty sure he was asking "When is breakfast?"
-I took a step closer and he cheeped again, then leaped up and fluttered a short distance toward me, sprawling most inelegantly onto the terrace about three feet from where I stood.
+I took a step closer and he cheeped again, then leaped up and fluttered a short distance toward me, sprawling inelegantly onto the terrace about three feet from where I stood.
 More cheeping ensued -- not the "Help, I'm being attacked by crazy lady with a box of TP" kind of cheeping, but more the "I've just left my nest and am still a little bit stupid" kind of cheeping.

 I approached him slowly, talking in that silly saccharine tone that women use with babies and small dogs.
 "Hello, little fella.
 It's okay," I said.
 "I'm not gonna hurt you."
 (I'm sure he understood every word and felt enormously reassured.)
 Once I got close enough, I squatted down, slowly moved my open hand over his back, then gently I encircled his little body in a loose grip.
 He wriggled a little, but didn't struggle.
 As I lifted him, his feet caught hold of my thumb and he cheeped again.
 Bringing him closer to my face, I continued our conversation.